Khadijat98/morse-code-translator/README.md

 There are no known bugs as of 23/11/21.

 ### Summary
 Overall, I am happy that I managed to create and design a working translator in the very limited time that was given to us, especially in comparison to previous projects.
-In the future, I would like to add morse translations for punctuation.